-Creative Writing will offer students the opportunity to develop and improve techniques and individual style in various genres including, but not limited to, poetry, short story, and memoir.
-The primary emphasis in class will be on keeping a creative writing journal (online), establishing a routine for writing, and production of a portfolio of creative writing.
+Creative Writing will offer students the opportunity to develop and improve writing techniques and individual style in various genres including, but not limited to, fractured fairy tales, urban legends/myths, writing from artwork, and other mini-writing opportunities.
+Students will also complete an author study where they learn writing techniques from a published author and share their learning with the class.
+The primary emphasis in class will be on keeping a creative writing journal, establishing a routine for writing, and producing a portfolio of creative writing at the end of the semester.